Things to do in Fez, Morocco

 Located inside the medina, in Bab Bou jeloud district entry, you find an immense decorated door of 1913.
-Also, visitors can go to dar Batah museum, gathering the Arts and traditions of the city.
-The latter took place in the palace of the same name and erected during the 19th century.
+Also, visitors can go to the dar Batah museum, gathering the Arts and traditions of the city.
+The latter took place in the palace of the same name and was erected during the 19th century.

-Bab in arabic means a door/gate.
+NB: Bab in Arabic means a door/gate.

 In the tannery district, most leatherworkers have a terrace allowing them to observe the wells made of dried earthenware and tiles where they make the tanning and the tapestry of the skins.
 Tannery district is like a show of sunny colors.
-While visiting this area, you will discover the process of making babouches, bags, wallet and other Moroccan picturesque souvenirs made thanks to the old know-how of a craftsmen.
+While visiting this area, you will discover the process of making babouches, bags, wallets, and other Moroccan picturesque souvenirs made thanks to the old know-how of craftsmen.

 Al Attarine Madrasa